mcfletch/pycraft/README.md

 virtualenv -p python3 env
 source env/bin/activate
 pip install -r requirements.txt
-# NOTE: -e declares that you accept the server EULA
+# NOTE: -e declares that you accept the Minecraft EULA (see link above)
-# NOTE: -b installs the Geyser plugin to allow BedRock clients to connect
-./run.py -e -b -d YOURWORLDDIRECTORY
+./run.py -e -d YOURWORLDDIRECTORY
 ```

 At this point, you have a vanilla Bukkit server running
-in docker with the RaspberryJuice API bridge installed.
+in docker with the Geyser bridge installed.

 You can connect to your server by choosing Multiuser
 in Minecraft Java Edition and typing in the
 IP of your docker host as the server to join.

-The server is running on TCP and UDP on port 25565
+The Java server is running on TCP and UDP on port `25565`
 on your docker host.
+If enabled (default) the bedrock server
+is running on port `19132`.

 ## Letting Pocket/iOS/Android/XBox/Windows Editions Connect